yegor256/thindeck/src/jekyll/_posts/2014/jun/2014-06-27-deployment-view.md

 Rultor picks up "release" command, builds the entire package and deploys all JAR artifacts to Maven Central (Load Balancer and Tank).
-Then, it deploys Cockpit to CloudBees.
+Then, it deploys Cockpit to Heroku.
 Then it builds and deploys documentation website (the one you're looking at now) to Github Pages.

 What site deployment is done, Rultor reports success into Github issue.